Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 Over the past several years.

-Over the past several years, democratic leaders and their allies in the legacy media have relentlessly labelled conservative figures like Charlie Kirk as fascists, creating a toxic atmosphere that dehumanizes political opponents and implicitly justifies extreme actions against them.
+Over the past several years, Democratic leaders and their allies in the legacy media have relentlessly labeled conservative figures like Charlie Kirk as fascists, creating a toxic atmosphere that dehumanizes political opponents and implicitly justifies extreme actions against them.

 Implicitly.

-I suppose when you're saying someone's a yeah, in a way, when you say someone's fascist or evil, you're in a way getting towards uh you know, like they're like rats or they're like insects.
+Implicitly, I suppose when you're saying someone's a Yeah, in a way, when you say someone's fascist or evil, you're in a way getting towards, you know, like they're like rats or they're like insects.

-I mean, I don't know, like dehumanizing language or language where you say that a certain group are evil, that's the beginning of legitimising extreme responses.
+I mean, I don't know, like dehumanizing language or language where you say that a certain group are evil.

 Kamala Harris, for instance, repeatedly called Donald Trump a fascist during her abysmal 2024 campaign, a term echoed by commentators on MSNBC and CNN who painted Kirk and his turning point USA organization as a threat to democracy.